 - Lease deposit –in all lease situations, the landlord’s acceptance of a lease offer must be supported by the tenant providing a deposit.
 In most normal situations, this amount is equivalent to at least the first month’s rental.

 - Lease guarantee –it is normal in all leases for the tenant to provide a suitable guarantee for the term of occupancy.
 This can be in a number of forms including cash, director’s guarantees, or bank guarantees.
 The larger the tenancy, the tendency is to move towards bank guarantees in favour of the landlord.
 This means that the tenant needs to arrange a suitable bank guarantee in accordance with the requirements of the landlord.
 In most leasing situations, the bank guarantee should be equivalent to at least the total of a minimum of three months rental plus other occupancy costs such as outgoings and GST or value added tax.
 Where possible, landlords will ask for six months equivalent of such matters.
-If any incentive is provided to the tenant as part of the lease deal, the landlord may ask for the incentive to be added to the guarantee total.
+If any incentive is provided to the tenant as part of the lease deal, the landlord may ask for the incentive to be added to the guaranteed total.
 This protects the landlord’s outlay in the incentive if the lease deal falls through at a later time.

 - Incentives –in some situations and in slower markets, the landlord will agree to provide an incentive to the tenant.
 This needs to be quantified at listing time and clearly defined as to how it will be supplied and by what mechanism.
 Given that the types of incentive are different, most incentive situations will not activate until the tenant has fully complied with a signed lease, provision of necessary guarantees, and payment of the appropriate deposit monies.
 In other words, the landlord will not provide the incentive until the tenant has satisfied all issues of occupancy associated with entering into the lease.
 This is an important rule to adhere to.

 - Parking and costs associated thereto –parking is today essential in tenant occupancy and business function.
 Parking costs are sometimes part of the lease negotiation.
-It pays to separate the cost of parking from all other rental for the premises so that the negotiation can be separately handled.
+It pays to separate the cost of parking from all other rentals for the premises so that the negotiation can be separately handled.
 This also allows you to vary and increase the car parking costs as the tenant requires further car parks for additional staff.

 - Signage –the tenant may require signage or naming rights on the premises.
 Whilst you will need to know comparable rentals of this type in your market, the provision of signage is normally a separate rental charge which will be handled individually in addition to any other rental.
 If the property is located on a major transport corridor, the value of exterior signage significantly increases.
 Whilst appropriate rental is charged for this, you will need to check with the local council to understand regulations and approvals that are applied to exterior signage.